adamhsparks/adamhsparks/content/post/2026-03-10-further-enhancing-r-nvim-with-arf-and-terminalgraphics/index.md

 ## *Updated 2026.05.11*

-I refined my config files and have a better understanding of the issues with trying to use the Arf console in an R.nvim session via a Kitty split window.
+I refined my config files and have a better understanding of the issues with trying to use the arf console in an R.nvim session via a Kitty split window.
 That sounds really bizarre doesn't it?
 Anyway, if you understood all that, read on and find out how to set up integrated terminal graphics in your R.nvim session on macOS or Linux with minor tweaks.

 Anyway, after my first post, I spent some time wandering through other terminal emulators, Ghostty, WezTerm, Kaku to name a few.
 I came back to Kitty for the [{terminalgraphics}](https://cran.r-project.org/package=terminalgraphics) support.
 But to get this you need to use a Kitty split, not the Neovim terminal that is provided by default.
-That's easy to do, getting it to work with Arf is harder because of the minimal configuration that Kitty uses to launch kittens.
+That's easy to do, getting it to work with arf is harder because of the minimal configuration that Kitty uses to launch kittens.

-So I set up a wrapper for Arf, [`.local/bin/arf-wrapper`](https://codeberg.org/adamhsparks/dotfiles/src/branch/main/.local/bin/arf-wrapper), ensure this is executable.
+So I set up a wrapper for arf, [`.local/bin/arf-wrapper`](https://codeberg.org/adamhsparks/dotfiles/src/branch/main/.local/bin/arf-wrapper), ensure this is executable.

 ```sh
 #!/bin/sh
 exec arf "$@"
 ```

-Then pass along my [PATH details](https://codeberg.org/adamhsparks/dotfiles/src/branch/main/.config/kitty/kitty.conf) inside my `kitty.conf` so that R.nvim can find Arf in `$HOME/.cargo/bin` and then Arf can find rig in `/usr/local/bin`.
+Then pass along my [PATH details](https://codeberg.org/adamhsparks/dotfiles/src/branch/main/.config/kitty/kitty.conf) inside my `kitty.conf` so that R.nvim can find arf in `$HOME/.cargo/bin` and then arf can find rig in `/usr/local/bin`.
 Note the `env PATH=`, this is correct and necessary to pass the full path along to the kitten.

 ```